dnegometyanov/commissions-calculator/README.md

 You can use make command or just run appropriate commands from Makefile manually.

+### Step0: Check tools

+ - Docker should be running

+ - Make utility should be installed on your host machine.
+Otherwise instead of make commands you may manually run their content.

 ### Step1: Build container and install composer dependencies

     Make build